ORIE4741/ProjectsFall2016/README.md

 # Projects
 This is a repository that contains the list of links of the repositories of the projects.

-To add the link of your repository, you need to fork this repository, create a file containing the link to your repository, and create a pull request(PR) from this fork.
+To add the link of your repository, you need to fork this repository, create a file containing the link to your repository, and create a pull request (PR) from this fork.
 Here are the detailed steps:

 1. Creating a fork:
   1. Click **Fork** on the top right.
   2. Choose your account.
-2. Add your link to your fork repository:
+2. Add the link to your fork repository:
   1. In the repository you just forked, click **Create new file**.
   2. Name it as **_(The name of your project)_.md**.
   3. Type the link of the repository of your project in the following format: